 Deafness is an ailment to which some cat breeds are prone, especially in old age.
 White cats historically have suffered from it in greater than average numbers, especially blue-eyed whites to the extent that in odd-eyed cats the deafness is often on the same side as the blue eye.
 It can affect one or both ears and is incurable.

-Though hearing is so important to a cat deafness does not in fact seem to be a great disadvantage if it has been deaf from birth.
-Their other senses work seem to compensate Deafness does however, affect the mothering skill of a queen who cannot hear the high-pitched cries for food or help of her young kittens so if no other reason, it’s best not to let deaf queens breed.
+Though hearing is important to a cat deafness does not, in fact, seem to be a great disadvantage if it has been deaf from birth.
+Their other senses work seem to compensate Deafness does, however, affect the mothering skill of a queen who cannot hear the high-pitched cries for food or help of her young kittens so if no other reason, it’s best not to let deaf queens breed.